lbnelson/language-design/language-design.md

 **Response**

-"It is one thing to have learned the syntax of a language and another to have grasped the underlying paradigm" [Yang and Radkin, 2015]
+> It is one thing to have learned the syntax of a language and another to have
+> grasped the underlying paradigm [Yang and Radkin, 2015]

 We agree with this quote from _C is Manly, Python is for "n00bs": How False Stereotypes Turn Into Technical "Truths"_ for the most part, but in the case